markster70/M9-WP-Boilerplate/README.md

 ### Deployment

-Please read our deployment guide on the Google Shared Drive - We tend to run a clean install on any prod servers then just upload our theme, uploads, plugins and mu-plugins.
-This has broader host support than trying to maintain our dev structure.
+Please read our deployment guide in this REPO - I tend to run a clean install on any prod servers then just upload  theme, uploads, plugins and mu-plugins.
+This has broader host support than trying to maintain the local dev structure.

-FE-Assets for deployment - we compile to a dist folder - anything in the static folder is added, as well as a css file and js file.
+FE-Assets for deployment - I compile to a dist folder - anything in the static folder is added, as well as a css file and js file.

 Updraft is a great migration / copying tool - BEST NOT TO MIGRATE OR INCLUDE THE THEME THOUGH - THATS UNDER